dannysheehan/devops-workstation/README.md

 Configuration for devops workstation.

-Final phase will be to put under ansible control so you can easily push out profiles to the servers you manage.
+Put your /home environment under ansible control so you can easily push out profiles to the servers you manage.

+- .basrhc aliases and settings
+- .vimrc configuration
+- .screenrc settings (specific to each host -todo )
+- .ssh/config  - todo

-## devops .bashrc
+## .bashrc

 - Configures bash prompt to include
     - git - branch